AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/request-install-plugin-add-on.md

 #### Impact/Urgency:

-**If this request is urgent, please provide us the business justification in detail why this plugin required for your project or any impact on the business side**
+**If this request is urgent, please provide us the business justification in detail**

+**Please share us the details if any significant business impact and Number of users impacted**